GuilhermeBisse/Python-Timer/README.md

 # Python-Timer
 A basic timer made for me, using Python language.
+I also used the Sys and Time libraries.